ContinuIT-nl/awsmini/README.md

 ### S3UploadPart

-Mention the 5MB limit and (upper limit?)
+Note: There is a 5MB minimum limit and a 10000 parts maximum limit.
-Mention the 10000 parts limit

 ```typescript
 import { s3UploadPart } from './src/s3/s3UploadPart.ts';